Hidden Nuggets Series #105 – Bible Verses for Teens to Know

 There aren’t many things scarier than getting ready to go into battle and fight a war.
 That’s how Joshua felt just before going into conquer the land God had promised the people of Israel.
 So God spoke to Joshua the above words to encourage and reassure him of God’s presence with the people.

 It’s seems everyone lives in fear today.
 In fact, you could probably list a dozen things you are afraid of right now.
 But just like it was with Joshua, God doesn’t want you to live in fear of what’s around you.
 He wants you to be strong and courageous.
 He wants to send you out with boldness and bravery to fulfill your God-given destiny.
-He doesn’t want you to be dismayed or fearful of any life circumstance.

 Fear is one of those emotions that holds us back.
 When we are fearful we make poor decisions.
 Sometimes fear causes us to make no decision at all, because we are uncertain of the outcome.
 Dwelling on this verse can help you overcome those issues at times when you are afraid.